AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 1. Profiles that qualify for the selected consent policy
 1. Profiles that qualify for the other applicable consent policies for the segment (referred to as "[!UICONTROL Other policies]" in the diagram)

-The profiles that qualify for all three of the above groups represent the addressable audience for the selected segment, summarized in the right rail.
+The profiles that qualify for all three of the above groups represent the consented audience for the selected segment, summarized in the right rail.

 ![Summary section in the policy check dialog](../images/enforcement/summary.png)